 - 4.1 REPF cannot be used to support projects that have received funding from other Defra schemes.
-This includes: - The Farming in Protected Landscapes Programme funding for farmers and land managers to work in partnership with National Parks and Areas of Outstanding Natural Beauty bodies to deliver projects on climate, nature, people and place. - The Farming Investment Fund grants to improve productivity and bring environmental benefits, covering 2 funds the Farming Equipment and Technology Fund and the Farming Transformation Fund. - The Platinum Jubilee Village Hall Improvement Grant Fund grant funding over 3 years (to 2025) to support capital improvement projects for village halls, covering extending buildings and modernising facilities. - 4.2 The following are not eligible for the grants under any priority.
-This list is not exhaustive.
+This includes: - The Farming in Protected Landscapes Programme funding for farmers and land managers to work in partnership with National Parks and Areas of Outstanding Natural Beauty bodies to deliver projects on climate, nature, people and place. - The Farming Investment Fund grants to improve productivity and bring environmental benefits, covering 2 funds the Farming Equipment and Technology Fund and the Farming Transformation Fund. - The Platinum Jubilee Village Hall Improvement Grant Fund grant funding over 3 years (to 2025) to support capital improvement projects for village halls, covering extending buildings and modernising facilities. - 4.2 REPF can only provide funding (capital grants) for: - Small scale investment in micro and small enterprises, and community projects in rural areas.